stackery/demo-conditional-examples/README.md

 Without condition statements, many turn to creating a version of the template for each deploy target or including external config files during a step of the release process.
 While these techniques work, they introduce un-intended complexity, especially as the number of microservices and team members scale.

-The Stackery approach to defining __condition__ statements combined with environment specific configuration parameters results in a powerful pattern for controlling the circumstances under which resources are provisioned depending on the environement the stack is being deployed into, such as a __test environment__ versus a __production environment__.
+The Stackery approach to defining __condition__ statements combined with environment specific configuration parameters results in a powerful pattern for controlling the circumstances under which resources are provisioned depending on the environment the stack is being deployed into, such as a __test environment__ versus a __production environment__.

-A single IAC template per application stack is simpler and less brittle then multiple files.
+A single IaC template per application stack is simpler and less brittle than multiple files.

 The benefits of the pattern shown below are ease of understanding, ease of change, ease of debugging, and flexibility.

 ### Example Use Case

-An existing stack deployed to the "prod" environment includes an SNS publish/subscribe topic related to that USER create, update, and delete messages.
+An existing stack deployed to the "prod" environment includes an SNS publish/subscribe topic related to production create, update, and delete messages.

 Chris is tasked with creating a new service called MicroService25 that needs to: